mercadopago/devsite-docs/guides/order/landing.en.md

 ---
 content_section_with_media:
  - title: Order
  - message: Order is an API designed to simplify the integration of Mercado Pago's payment products, allowing developers to access various payment solutions through a single integration.
-This unified API encompasses all payment methods offered by the platform, including QR code payments, Point devices, and online payments.
+This unified API encompasses all payment methods offered by the platform, including QR Code payments, Point devices, and online payments.
  - media_image: /order/landing-1.png
 ---